geoschem/GCClassic/docs/source/config/geoschem-config.rst

 .. option:: active_strat_H2O

-   Determines if water vapor as modeled by GEOS-Chem classic will be allowed to influence humidity fields.
+   Determines if water vapor as modeled by GEOS-Chem will be allowed to influence humidity fields.
 (Only valid for :option:`fullchem` simulations)